Day 1 Departure/Auckland

 Tour Costs: The tour costs are based on general transport, entry, and accommodation costs.
 Travelrite reserves the right to alter the costs if any of these factors change, giving any passenger that has booked the right to withdraw with full refund of monies paid or modify arrangements.
 No alterations to price will be made within 60 days of departure from Australia.

-Deposit and Payment: deposit of $750 per passenger for is required at the time of booking.
+Deposit and Payment: A deposit of $750 per passenger for is required at the time of booking.
 Full payment will be required 60 days before departure for the New Zealand Rail and Coach Exploration.
-Cancellation over 90 days will allow you to receive your deposit refunded.
-Deposits 90 to 61 days before tour departs results in loss of deposit.
+Cancellation over 60 days will results in loss of deposit.
 Cancellation under 61 days before tour departs will result in a loss of all monies paid.
-Payment may be made by cheque or cash a 1.5% administration fee will be charged on payments made by credit cards.
+Payment may be made by direct deposit, cheque or cash.
+A 1.5% administration fee will be charged on payments made by credit cards.

 Travel Insurance: Travel insurance is recommended to cover the costs of cancellation fees due to illness, death in family, etc.